CumulusNetworks/docs/content/guides/production-ready-automation/Quick-Start.md

     ==> oob-mgmt-server: Creating domain with the following settings...
     <output omitted for brevity>
     ```

+     During this step, Vagrant starts and provisions the base simulation.
+It might take about 15 or more minutes for this step to complete depending on the host machine and internet connection speed.

 5. After the launch script succeeds, change to the `cldemo2/simulation` directory: